lifwanian/how-to-build-an-ios-messaging-app/en/implement_open_chat.md

 # Implement Open Chat

-## Create the channels on JIVER Dashboard
+## Create the Channels on JIVER Dashboard

 You have to prepare channels for open chat in your application in order to implement open chat.